Non-existence of exceptional collections on twisted flags and categorical representability via noncommutative motives: Non-existence of full exceptional collections

 \section{Non-existence of full exceptional collections}

 In this section we show that a finite product of non-split (generalized) Brauer--Severi varieties can not have full exceptional collections.
 The same is true for finite products of certain twisted forms of smooth quadrics.
-The idea for the proofs is essentially contained in \cite{RAE}.
+The idea for the proofs is essentially contained in \cite{RAES}.
+Nevertheless, we give the proofs, adding to the literature.

 \begin{prop} Let $X$ be a finite product of Brauer--Severi varieties.
 Then $X$ admits a full exceptional collection if and only if $X$ splits as the product of projective spaces. \end{prop} \begin{proof} A projective space admits a full exceptional collection according to Example 3.4.
 Now it is a general fact that the finite product of varieties admitting full exceptional collections have full exceptional collections, too.
 In fact, this follows from the K\"unneth formula and from general results on generating objects in the derived category of coherent sheaves.
-Note that this also follows from more general results proved in \cite{KUZ}.
+Note that this also follows from more general results proved in \cite{KUZS}.

-To prove the other implication we use induction on the number of factors in the finite product.
+To prove the other implication, we use induction on the number of factors in the finite product.
 We restrict ourselves to prove the statement only for the case $X=Y_1\times Y_2$.
+Let us denote by $A_1$ and $A_2$ the central simple algebras corresponding to $Y_1$ respectively $Y_2$.
+Now assume that $X=Y_1\times Y_2$ admits a full exceptional collection.
+According to \cite{ABS}, Lemma 1.20 we get $\mathrm{rdim}(X)=0$.
+The assertion then follows from Proposition 4.5 and Remark 4.6, since a Brauer--Severi variety has a full generalized exceptional collection (see \cite{BERS}) which fulfills the conditions of Proposition 4.5 and Remark 4.6.
+In particular $A_1$ and $A_2$ are split and hence $X\simeq \mathbb{P}^r_k\times \mathbb{P}^s_k$. \end{proof}